chuang4150/Notes_330_Part2/README.md

-NOTE:::: All the folders and notes will be created or mainulated in the "note_library" folder of the project.
+NOTE:::: All the folders and notes will be created and/or manipulated in the "note_library" folder of our note-taking project.